-(A) A pharmacist may dispense or sell a dangerous drug, other than a schedule II controlled substance as defined in section 3719.01 of the Revised Code, without a written or oral prescription from a licensed health professional authorized to prescribe drugs if all of the following conditions are met:
+(A) A pharmacist may dispense a dangerous drug, other than a schedule II controlled substance as defined in section 3719.01 of the Revised Code, without a prescription from a licensed health professional authorized to prescribe drugs if all of the following conditions are met:

-(2) The pharmacist is unable to obtain authorization to refill the prescription from the health care professional who issued the prescription or another health professional responsible for the patient's care.
+(2) The pharmacist is unable to obtain authorization to refill the prescription from the prescriber who issued the prescription or another prescriber responsible for the patient's care.

 (a) The drug is essential to sustain the life of the patient or continue therapy for a chronic condition of the patient.

-(b) Failure to dispense or sell the drug to the patient could result in harm to the health of the patient.
+(b) Failure to dispense the drug to the patient could result in harm to the health of the patient.

-(4)(a) Except as provided in division (A)(4)(b) of this section, the amount of the drug that is dispensed or sold under this section does not exceed a seventy-two-hour supply as provided in the prescription.
+(1) Except as provided in division (B)(2) of this section, the drug may be dispensed not more than once and the amount shall not exceed a seventy-two-hour supply based on the original prescription.

-(B) A pharmacist who dispenses or sells a drug under this section shall do all of the following:
+(C) A pharmacist who dispenses a drug under this section shall do all of the following:

-(1) For one year after the date of dispensing or sale, maintain a record in accordance with this chapter of the drug dispensed or sold, including the name and address of the patient and the individual receiving the drug, if the individual receiving the drug is not the patient, the amount dispensed or sold, and the original prescription number;
+(1) For one year after the date of dispensing, maintain a record in accordance with this chapter of the drug dispensed, including the amount dispensed, the original prescription number, the name and address of the patient, and, if the individual receiving the drug is not the patient, the name and address of that individual;

-(2) Notify the health professional who issued the prescription described in division (A)(1) of this section or another health professional responsible for the patient's care not later than seventy-two hours after the drug is sold or dispensed;
+(2) Notify the prescriber who issued the original prescription or another prescriber responsible for the patient's care not later than seventy-two hours after the drug is dispensed;

-(3) If applicable, obtain authorization for additional dispensing from one of the health professionals described in division (B)(2) of this section.
+(3) If applicable, obtain authorization for additional dispensing from one of the prescribers described in division (C)(2) of this section.